scriptype/salinger/README.md

  - Promise wrappers around the actual script codes, so it's trivial to implement chaining mechanisms between the tasks.
  - No magic, instant grasp of the full system, almost non-existent learning curve.
  - In a script, `node_module`s are directly callable with their names, as in package.json.
  - Not extendable, nor pluggable or anything like that.
-If you want to have a Salinger behaving differently, fork it and implement that behaviour yourself (the code is so small).
-If you think it would be beneficial for everyone, open a PR and let's discuss it.
+If you want to have a Salinger behaving differently, fork it and implement that behavior yourself (the code is so small, I'm planning to annotate the source).
+If you think it would be beneficial for everyone, please open a PR and let's discuss it.

 ## Install